uptek/zikrrr/README.md

 <br>

 So, what do we get when we open a new tab in a browser?
 Nothing.
 Even more precisely, a plain white screen of nothing.
 The new tab is where Zikrrr comes in.
-The Zikrrr app is my humble effort to welcome you with an illuminated tasbeeh every time you open a new tab in your browser.
-Praise and glorification of Allah (SWT) in a short tasbeeh for you to recite on the go.
+The Zikrrr app is my humble effort to welcome you with an illuminated tasbih every time you open a new tab in your browser.
+Praise and glorification of Allah (SWT) in a short tasbih for you to recite on the go.

 [![Start](./assets/img/zikrrr-getting-started.png)](/)
 ## Getting Started